Orpius/SDK/docs/UserGuide/index.md

 In Orpius, agents are considered users, just like humans.
 Orpius includes two built-in agents: **Orpius** and **Phaedra**.
-* **Orpius** is the agent you interact with directly through chat, and who orchestrates non-interactive activites.
+* **Orpius** is the agent you interact with directly through chat, and who orchestrates non-interactive activities.
 * **Phaedra** carries out non-interactive activities, such as scheduled tasks and event execution.

 Both Orpius and Phaedra are **organization-wide** agents available in every space.